HamRadioTools/hamradio_tools/docs/protocol/message-formats.md

 The RCLDX cluster uses a unified, minimal and extensible JSON message model designed for high-speed radio-related data over MQTT.

-This document describes the general message structures used in the system, while specialized structures (such as DX Spots) are documented in their respective sections.
+This document describes the general message structures used in the system, while specialized structures (such as DX Spots) are documented in their respective individual sections.

 Each message type contains: